Surgical Case Library

 Hepatobiliary & Pancreas

-Extended Right Hepatic Trisegmentectomy
+Extended Right Hepatic Trisegmentectomy with Preservation of the Right Inferior Hepatic Vein.

-Appendiceal Diverticulitis
+Appendiceal Diverticulitis.

-Appendiceal diverticulosis was first described by Kelynack in 1893.
-Appendiceal diverticulitis is a rare patho...
+<p><strong>Appendiceal diverticulosis was first described by Kelynack in 1893</strong>. <strong><u>Appendiceal...

 Appendiceal diverticulitis is a rare cause of appendicitis-like symptoms with a reported incidence ranging from 0.004% to 2.1%.